theotchlx/A-SABR/exercises/README.md

 ### Dynamic dispatch to leverage interfaces

 In the following example, we now want to store a list of concrete types implementing `MyTrait`.
 Templating aligns the templated type in memory, so as long as the types implementing `MyTrait` may have different sizes, only their addresses can be aligned.
 The Rust Vector (`Vec`) is a C/C++-like dynamic array that aligns the elements in memory and is therefore a templated type.
-If we want to store addresses to concrete types implementing my trait, the `dyn` keyword will be required.
+If we want to store addresses (with `&` as in C) to concrete types implementing my trait, the `dyn` keyword will be required.

 ```rust
 trait MyTrait {}